opendatacube/datacube-core/docs/ops/product.rst

         Use ``latitude``, ``longitude`` if the projection is geographic and ``x``, ``y`` otherwise

 measurements
-    List of measurements in this product
+    List of measurements in this product.
+The measurement names defined here need to match 1:1 with the measurement key names defined in the :ref:`dataset-metadata-doc`.

     name
          Name of the measurement